-Watauga Arts Council, 377 Shadowline Drive, Boone.
-Jan.
-12 - Feb.
+Watauga Arts Council, 377 Shadowline Drive Boone.
+Through Feb.
 2 - "In the Language of Sentimientos Compartidos".
+Feb.
+2 - 28 - "Ink to Paper," celebrating the artistry, creativity, and culture of tattoos.
 Ongoing - In 1981, a core group of Watauga County residents who love the arts and wanted to protect Appalachian culture and crafts gathered together and formed the Watauga Arts Council.
 Their goal was to create activities and events that shared their love of the community, to educate children, to continue the tradition of artistry and craftsmanship in the High Country, and to provide artists with the assistance they need to grow and develop their voice.
 Hours: Mon.-Fri., 8am-5pm.
-Contact: 828/264-1789 or e-mail to (info@watauga-arts.org).
+Contact: 828/264-1789 or e-mail to (info@ watauga-arts.org)